Funeral Costs in Colorado | 2026 Guide

 How do I get a death certificate in Colorado?

 The funeral director generally prepares and files for the death certificate.
-He will ask you for the personal information of the deceased in order that he has all the required information.
+He will ask you for the deceased’s personal information so he has all the required information.
 The death must be registered with the vital records office within 5 days of the death and before the body can be cremated or buried.

 You may wish to have more than 1 copy of the death certificate (multiple copies can be useful for notifying different institutions and settling the deceased’s estate).